NHSDigital/IOPS-FHIR-Simplifier-Backup/NHSBookingandReferrals/backup/guides/CopyofFHIRImplementationGuideTemplateTest/Home/Applications/BaRS-Applications/Applications/BaRS-APP4/How-does-it-work.page.md

 # {{page-title}}

 This section describes how the primary operations used in this application work.

+Application 4 supports complex workflows which include enabling the the Requester to:
+* Refer a patient for a specified activity to be carried out within a stated timescale (breach time)
+* Receive notification of if the referral has been rejected or accepted and is in progress (Interim Validation Response)
+* Retrieve the case by cancelling the referral
+* Receive an outcome response on completion of the activity by the Responder (Validation Response)

+It includes enabling the Responder to:
+* validate the request on receipt
+* accept or reject the request and notify the Requester (Interim Validation Response)
+* send a response outcome on completion of the agreed activity (Validation Response)

-The following diagrams illustrate the workflows and interactions of the following use cases :
+The following diagrams illustrate the workflows and interactions of the following use cases which have been approved for this application :
 * 999 AST to CAS
 * 999 AST to Falls Lifting Service
 * 999 AST to Community Services (e.g 2-hour Urgent Community Response)

 <br>

 <img src="https://raw.githubusercontent.com/NHSDigital/booking-and-referral-media/master/src/images/WorkFlows/ValidationRequestSimplified-1.1.0.svg" width="1000"></img></a>